OpenEvalProject/evals/manuscripts/elife-95545/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05bpbnx46 Division of Translational Endocrinology, Department of Endocrinology and Internal Medicine, University Hospital Copenhagen, Herlev-Gentofte Herlev Denmark
+1. Division of Translational Endocrinology, Department of Endocrinology and Internal Medicine, University Hospital Copenhagen, Herlev-Gentofte Herlev Denmark ([ROR:05bpbnx46](https://ror.org/05bpbnx46))
-2. https://ror.org/035b05819 Novo Nordisk Foundation Center for Basic Metabolic Research, University of Copenhagen Copenhagen N Denmark
+2. Novo Nordisk Foundation Center for Basic Metabolic Research, University of Copenhagen Copenhagen N Denmark ([ROR:035b05819](https://ror.org/035b05819))
-3. https://ror.org/035b05819 Department of Growth and Reproduction, Rigshospitalet, University of Copenhagen Copenhagen Denmark
+3. Department of Growth and Reproduction, Rigshospitalet, University of Copenhagen Copenhagen Denmark ([ROR:035b05819](https://ror.org/035b05819))
-4. https://ror.org/03vek6s52 Division of Bone and Mineral Research, Harvard School of Dental Medicine/Harvard Medical School, Harvard University Boston United States
+4. Division of Bone and Mineral Research, Harvard School of Dental Medicine/Harvard Medical School, Harvard University Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-5. https://ror.org/00vtgdb53 School of Biodiversity, One Health & Veterinary Medicine, University of Glasgow Glasgow United Kingdom
+5. School of Biodiversity, One Health & Veterinary Medicine, University of Glasgow Glasgow United Kingdom ([ROR:00vtgdb53](https://ror.org/00vtgdb53))
-6. https://ror.org/05krs5044 Centre for Stem Cell Biology, Department of Biomedical Science, University of Sheffield, Western Bank Sheffield United Kingdom
+6. Centre for Stem Cell Biology, Department of Biomedical Science, University of Sheffield, Western Bank Sheffield United Kingdom ([ROR:05krs5044](https://ror.org/05krs5044))
-7. https://ror.org/03mchdq19 Department of Pathology, Rigshospitalet Copenhagen Denmark
+7. Department of Pathology, Rigshospitalet Copenhagen Denmark ([ROR:03mchdq19](https://ror.org/03mchdq19))
-8. https://ror.org/01nrxwf90 MRC Centre for Reproductive Health, University of Edinburgh, The Queen’s Medical Research Institute Edinburgh United Kingdom
+8. MRC Centre for Reproductive Health, University of Edinburgh, The Queen’s Medical Research Institute Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-9. https://ror.org/01e6qks80 Department of Urology, Dalhousie University Halifax Canada
+9. Department of Urology, Dalhousie University Halifax Canada ([ROR:01e6qks80](https://ror.org/01e6qks80))
-10. https://ror.org/05bpbnx46 Department of Clinical Medicine, Copenhagen University Hospital Copenhagen Denmark
+10. Department of Clinical Medicine, Copenhagen University Hospital Copenhagen Denmark ([ROR:05bpbnx46](https://ror.org/05bpbnx46))

 † Corresponding author

 ## Abstract

-Testicular microcalcifications consist of hydroxyapatite and have been associated with an increased risk of testicular germ cell tumors (TGCTs) but are also found in benign cases such as loss-of-function variants in the phosphate transporter SLC34A2 .
+Testicular microcalcifications consist of hydroxyapatite and have been associated with an increased risk of testicular germ cell tumors (TGCTs) but are also found in benign cases such as loss-of-function variants in the phosphate transporter SLC34A2.
 Here, we show that fibroblast growth factor 23 (FGF23), a regulator of phosphate homeostasis, is expressed in testicular germ cell neoplasia in situ (GCNIS), embryonal carcinoma (EC), and human embryonic stem cells.
 FGF23 is not glycosylated in TGCTs and therefore cleaved into a C-terminal fragment which competitively antagonizes full-length FGF23.
-Here, Fgf23 knockout mice presented with marked calcifications in the epididymis, spermatogenic arrest, and focally germ cells expressing the osteoblast marker Osteocalcin (gene name: Bglap , protein name).
-Moreover, the frequent testicular microcalcifications in mice with no functional androgen receptor and lack of circulating gonadotropins are associated with lower Slc34a2 and higher Bglap / Slc34a1 (protein name: NPT2a) expression compared with wild-type mice.
+Here, Fgf23 knockout mice presented with marked calcifications in the epididymis, spermatogenic arrest, and focally germ cells expressing the osteoblast marker Osteocalcin (gene name: Bglap, protein name).
+Moreover, the frequent testicular microcalcifications in mice with no functional androgen receptor and lack of circulating gonadotropins are associated with lower Slc34a2 and higher Bglap/Slc34a1 (protein name: NPT2a) expression compared with wild-type mice.
 In accordance, human testicular specimens with microcalcifications also have lower SLC34A2 and a subpopulation of germ cells express phosphate transporter NPT2a, Osteocalcin, and RUNX2 highlighting aberrant local phosphate handling and expression of bone-specific proteins.
 Mineral disturbance in vitro using calcium or phosphate treatment induced deposition of calcium phosphate in a spermatogonial cell line and this effect was fully rescued by the mineralization inhibitor pyrophosphate.
 In conclusion, testicular microcalcifications arise secondary to local alterations in mineral homeostasis, which in combination with impaired Sertoli cell function and reduced levels of mineralization inhibitors due to high alkaline phosphatase activity in GCNIS and TGCTs facilitate osteogenic-like differentiation of testicular cells and deposition of hydroxyapatite.

 ## Introduction